Scheduling a School Visit

 Special Borrower Policy

 Persons over the age of 18 may apply to be a special borrower by filling out an application (links to the policy and the application are below) and presenting the application and their identification in person at either the Circulation or Reserve desk.
 Persons under the age of 18 will need the signature of a parent.
 Special borrowers may check-out books for a 3 week period.

 A copy machine is located on 1st floor, near the Reserve desk.
 Copies cost ten cents per page.
 If the copy machine is out of order, contact the Reserve desk staff for assistance.

 Students will have access to computers with printing capability for database research during the instruction time in the library computer lab.

 Visitors to campus who are not affiliated with the University through enrollment or employment may obtain a free visitor parking permit from the Parking and Traffic Office.
 These temporary permits are also available at the Information Booth in the University Center parking lot or at the Information Desk in the lobby of the Administration Building.
 Temporary permits typically will not be issued for more than two weeks.
 If you are aware that you will need a temporary permit, you can receive one up to one week in advance.
-Complete rules and regulations regarding parking at NSU are available at the Parking & Traffic Office.
+Complete rules and regulations regarding parking at NSU are available at the Parking & Traffic Office (link is below).